Few things in life are more joyous than the first few days of Spring after a long Winter.

 After months of being trapped in the house, we don’t blame your family for wanting to venture out in the world.

-Or, of course, come out for a weekend of family-fun at Spring Fling a few weeks later.
+Of course, the entire family is welcome for the annual weekend of family-fun at Spring Fling.
 This three-day festival offers nonstop entertainment for children and adults alike with the Spartanburg Regional Healthcare System Criterium Cycling Race, live music, food truck rodeo, and kid-zone.

 After months of being trapped in the house, we don’t blame your family for wanting to venture out in the world.
 While all these events are great starting points, they’re just the tip of the iceberg.
-Check out our events calendar for even more spring events, and bookmark our family itinerary for additional ideas on making the most of your visit.
+Check out our events calendar for more, and bookmark our family itinerary for additional ideas on making the most of your visit.

 As daylight stretches later and later into evening—extending both our days and our quality of life—we start looking for just about any excuse to stay outside.
 Grilling, washing the car, planting a garden, taking the dog for an extra long walk, you name it.